LPL-DAQ/arty/docs/DEV_SETUP.md

 ![Alt text](docker-setup.png)

+We require host networking for many internal utilities.
+Ensure that you are on the latest version of Docker Desktop, then ensure host networking is enabled by checking `Settings > Resources > Network > Enable host networking`.

 ### Install an IDE

 Dev Containers rely heavily on an IDE, or Integrated Development Environment, for a smooth experience.